DN-DETR: Accelerate DETR Training by Introducing Query DeNoising

-\subsection{Acceleration Analysis}
+\subsubsection{Acceleration Analysis}

-We show how much our method can speedup training exactly in Table \ref{tab:speedup}.
+We show how much our method can speed up training exactly in Table \ref{tab:speedup}.
 Our method achieves results comparable to the baseline with only half of the training epochs, resulting in $2$x acceleration.

-\subsection{The training wall clock time and GFLOPs}
+\subsubsection{The training wall clock time and GFLOPs}

 We tested the training wall clock time and GFLOPs with 8 NVIDIA A100 GPUs as shown in Table~\ref{tab:training time}.